lizmat/articles/sbom-4.md

 And the [list of adopters](https://github.com/package-url/purl-spec/blob/main/ADOPTERS.md) is already pretty impressive.

 But, as there was no support for `PURL`s in Raku yet, it also meant support for it had to be created.
-And as was the case with `SBOM::CycloneDX`, I decided to add support for the entire specification.
-Which was also quite extensive, but not nearly as extensive as with `SBOM::CycloneDX`.
+I decided to write the support it, which was also quite extensive, but not nearly as extensive as with `SBOM::CycloneDX`!

 ## A PURL module